A. Choice of Plan

 Q: What is Emergency Medical Evacuation?

-We will arrange and facilitate a medical evacuation if Travel Guard deems it's medically appropriate to move you to another location or to return you to Singapore for medical treatment.
-We will covered all necessary expenses for such evacuation specified up to the limits in the Selected Plan.
+We will arrange and facilitate a medical evacuation if in the opinion of Travel Guard® services , it is judged medically appropriate to move you to another location or to return you to Singapore for medical treatment.
+We will cover all necessary expenses for such evacuation specified up to the limits in the Selected Plan.

 Q. During an Emergency Medical Situation, what are the usual procedures undertaken before evacuation?

-Q: Can Travel Guard arrange to repatriate the Insured Person’s mortal remains back to the country of origin other than Singapore?
+Q: Can Travel Guard® services arrange to repatriate the Insured Person’s mortal remains back to the country of origin other than Singapore?